 While not a direct liability of OFS the amount by which the plan liability exceeds plan assets is a liability of the Archdiocese.
-The preliminary estimate of the actuarially determined liability for this plan as of June 30, 2019 was \$582.0 million.
+The preliminary estimate of the actuarially determined liability for this plan as of June 30, 2020 was \$564.5 million.

-When the estimated liability is compared to plan assets available for benefits as of June 30, 2019 (approximately \$511.2 million), the plan's shortfall is approximately \$70.8 million.
-The funded status of the LERP as of June 30, 2019 has improved to 87.8%, versus 86.6% as of June 30, 2018.
+When the estimated liability is compared to plan assets available for benefits as of June 30, 2020 (approximately \$473.3 million), the plan's shortfall is approximately \$91.2 million.
+The funded status of the LERP as of June 30, 2020 has decreased to 83.8%, versus 87.8% as of June 30, 2019.
+The funded status decreased from the prior year primarily due to the lower than expected investment returns on plan assets during the fiscal year which can be attributed to the volatility in the global financial markets as a result of the COVID-19 outbreak.

-Includes managements' estimate of the amount required for the Independent Reconciliation and Reparations Program ("IRRP"), a program the Archdiocese commenced on November 13, 2018 to further its efforts to help survivors.
+[‡] Includes managements' estimate of the amount required for the Independent Reconciliation and Reparations Program ("IRRP"), a program the Archdiocese commenced on November 13, 2018 to further its efforts to help survivors.
 The IRRP is a voluntary compensation program for survivors who allege they were sexually abused as minors by clergy of the Archdiocese.
 Regardless of when the harm occurred, eligible claimants may participate in the IRRP.
 Victims present their claims to Independent Claims Administrators, Kenneth Feinberg and Camille Biros ("Administrators"), who determine whether and what amount of compensation to offer.
 The Archdiocese has committed to paying, on a claim-by-claim basis, the amounts the Administrators independently determine to be appropriate in each case.
 While the Archdiocese may not challenge the determinations of the Administrators, each claimant is free to accept or reject the compensation offer.
-The Archdiocese's payment obligation cannot be specifically quantified until each claimant receives his or her unique compensation offer and then chooses whether to accept the settlement.
-If the claimant accepts the settlement he or she also signs a release relinquishing any right to sue the Archdiocese and its affiliates in the future.
-Based on claims paid through June 30, 2019 and open claims that still need to be settled, management of the Archdiocese expects that the ultimate cost of this program will be approximately \$126.5 million.
+The Archdiocese's payment obligation cannot be specifically quantified until each claimant accepts the settlement he or she also signs a release relinquishing any right to sue the Archdiocese and its affiliates in the future.
+Based on claims paid through June 30, 2020 and open claims that still need to be settled, management of the Archdiocese expects that the ultimate cost of this program will be approximately \$102.1 million.
 The IRRP claim period ended September 30, 2019, which means that all claims forms were to be postmarked by that date.
-As of June 30, 2019 claims and expenses paid relating to this program amounted to \$21.4 million.
+As of June 30, 2020, claims and expenses paid relating to this program amounted to \$51.6 million.